 Open-net pen fish farms rear fish in large cages that are suspended in the ocean.
 The only barrier between the farmed fish and the surrounding environment is a net, so water flows from the ocean through the farms.
 The farms can be located in offshore or coastal environments, though most are found in sheltered areas like bays.

 Open-net pen fish farms were first introduced to the coast of British Columbia in the 1970s and significantly expanded in the 1980s.
-Over 100 open-net pen Atlantic salmon fish farms exist along the province’s coast.
+Over 100 open-net pen salmon farms exist along the province’s coast.
 Farms are located near and amongst the Discovery Islands, Broughton Archipelago, Tofino, Barkley Sound, Ocean Falls, Campbell River, Sayward, Port McNeill and along the Sunshine Coast.

 Threats from open-net pen fish farms are harming wild salmon and damaging coastal ecosystems